A Letter to Three Wives: Adaptations

+In 1967, a Tamil adaptation, Bama Vijayam was made in India by filmmaker K. Balachander.
+Later the Tamil film was remade into several Indian languages including Telugu as Bhale Kodallu in 1968, in Hindi as Teen Bahuraniyan in 1968, in Malayalam as Sreekrishnapurathe Nakshathrathilakkam in 1998 and in Kannada as Swalpa Adjust Madkolli in 2000.
 On December 15, 1985, a television remake of the same title aired on NBC, featuring Loni Anderson as Lora Mae, Michele Lee as Rita, Stephanie Zimbalist as Debra, Charles Frank as Brad, Michael Gross as George and Ben Gazzara as Porter, with Ann Sothern appearing in a small role.

 In popular culture

 The 21st-season episode of The Simpsons titled "Moe Letter Blues" parodied the plot of A Letter to Three Wives.